7.12 Pre-Flight Checklist

 - Calibrate Inertial Measurement Unit (IMU) as needed

-- Calibrate compass before every flight
+- Calibrate compass as needed

 - Look for any imbalances or irregularities

 - Listen for abnormal sounds

 - Pitch, roll, and yaw to test control response and sensitivity